 Advanced Machine Learning, Data Mining, and Online Advertising Services

-If you think about it there are a few categories that have show such long tail characteristics.
+If you think about it there are a few categories that have shown such long tail characteristics.
 Books, musics, and movies from entertainment vertical are a few of them.
-However, one can simply argue that the books are more powerful on that regard than musics and movies.
-This is because there are much more books out there compared to songs and movies.
+However, one can simply argue that the books are more powerful than movies.
+This is because there are much more books out there compared to movies.
 There are also more musics out there than movies.
-Obviously this has a lot to do with the cost of making a book compare to cost of making a movie.
+Obviously this has a lot to do with the cost of making a book compared to the cost of making a movie.

 So, this strategy could be a great example for other companies who want to start a marketplace.
 You should think of a category that strategically differentiate you from existing competitors.
 There is a talk by Adam D'Angelo, founder and CEO of Quora who touches briefly on the topics and explains how one can do back of envelope calculation for such strategic moves.